-Fill out and submit the Free Application for Federal Student Aid (FAFSA) packet available in the Financial Assistance Office or online.
+Fill out and submit the Free Application for Federal Student Aid (FAFSA) packet available in the Financial Assistance Office or online at www.fafsa. ed.gov.

 - 1. For student loans, you will need to fill out a student loan request form in the financial assistance office once the result of your FAFSA is received by Cameron. - 2.
 Allow at least 60 days for the processing of your application.